davidiw/os-website/pages/tools.md

 If you use a Zoo machine that runs Linux, then most of the software needed will be installed locally.
-To set the correct paths run `XXX`.
+To set the correct paths run `source /c/cs422/env.sh`.

 If you're using a personal machine running Debian/Ubuntu, you can install the necessary tools by running: